tvallotton/cryptomarket/README.md

 An unofficial SDK for the [cryptomarket](https://api.exchange.cryptomkt.com/) API for Rust.
-It is primarily focused on the websocket API, and some useful Rest API queries.
+It is primarily focused on the websocket API.
+It also supports some useful Rest API queries.
 ```rust
 use dotenv::*;